Narration: Second-person

 The second-person point of view is a point of view similar to first-person in its possibilities of unreliability.
 The narrator recounts their own experience but adds distance (often ironic) through the use of the second-person pronoun you.
 This is not a direct address to any given reader even if it purports to be, such as in the metafictional If on a winter's night a traveler by Italo Calvino.
-Other notable examples of second-person include the novel Bright Lights, Big City by Jay McInerney, the short fiction of Lorrie Moore and Junot Díaz, the short story The Egg by Andy Weir and Second Thoughts by Michel Butor.
-Sections of N. K. Jemisin's The Fifth Season and its sequels are also narrated in the second person.
+Other notable examples of second-person narration include the novel Bright Lights, Big City by Jay McInerney, the short fiction of Lorrie Moore and Junot Díaz, the short story The Egg by Andy Weir, the novel Second Thoughts by Michel Butor, and sections of N. K. Jemisin's Broken Earth trilogy.

 You are not the kind of guy who would be at a place like this at this time of the morning.
 But here you are, and you cannot say that the terrain is entirely unfamiliar, although the details are fuzzy.